 That night they told me I was anemic because I had been hemorrhaging so much.
 “You have to be in the hospital.
 You need a blood transfusion.
 This is definitely a cancerous tumor, and you need to start seeking treatment right away.”

-After that, I went and met with the gynecological oncologist and they did all of the scans.
-At that point, they diagnosed me with stage four cervical cancer.
+After that, I went and met with the gynecological oncologist, and they did all of the scans.
+At that point, they diagnosed me with stage 4 cervical cancer.

 You had to deal with misdiagnosis

-To make matters even worse, when I had gotten the pap smear, it had come back for HPV, so my doctor had referred me to get a colposcopy.
+To make matters even worse, when I had gotten the pap smear, it had come back for HPV.
+My doctor had referred me to get a colposcopy.

 They had been putting off actually doing the test that could’ve diagnosed the cancer.
 It was a really challenging time.